Our Kids Program is a great way to introduce children in Karate-do Jutsu. Ages 6 to 10

-What Are the Benefits of Martial Arts for Kids?
+What are the benefits of Karate for Kids?

-Enroll in any form of martial arts in which your child shows interest, as it's not so important what type of martial art he does, but that he does one.
-Anytime after age 6 is a good time for a kid to start martial arts training as he has the motor skills to punch and kick.
+Enroll in any form of Karate in which your child shows interest, as it's not so important what type of martial art he does, but that he does one.
+Anytime after age 6 is a good time for a kid to start Karate training as he has the motor skills to punch and kick.

 The Centers for Disease Control and Prevention recommends children do an hour or more of physical activity daily; make it a combination of cardio, muscle-strengthening and bone-strengthening activities.

-Martial arts helps him meet this goal.
+Karate helps him meet this goal.
 Warm-ups usually involve raising the heart rate, as do repeated series of punching and kicking drills.
-Some martial arts programs encourage push-ups and other bodyweight strength-training moves, as well.
-If martial arts replaces time in of the television, computer monitor or video game console, all the better.
+Some Karate programs encourage push-ups and other bodyweight strength-training moves, as well.
+If Karate replaces time in of the television, computer monitor or video game console, all the better.

 He'll also learn responsibility for his actions.
 Only by learning forms, paying attention in class and focusing on proper punching and kicking techniques will he advance in belt status.
 Much of this responsibility carries over into other aspects of your child's life — grades and behavior often see remarkable improvement after a child takes up a martial art.

-Kids in martial arts are usually grouped together by belt level, not age or popularity.
+Kids in Karate are usually grouped together by belt level, not age or popularity.
 As a result, younger kids can readily participate with the big kids — if they put in the work.

 Self-defense techniques, such as those taught in Karate, can give a shy child a bit more confidence in the school yard.
 He'll probably never use them, but knowing that he can defend himself if challenged makes him feel more in control.